SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 ## Before moving on

-Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-Z` to stop and send the running application to the background.
-Then at the command line, enter `ps aux` to find out the application `PID` and stop the application by running `kill -9 <PID>`.(Please replace <PID> with your actual process ID)
+Be sure to stop the cart service.
+To do this, go to the Terminal window from which you started the cart services, press `CTRL-Z` to stop and send the running application to the background, and then enter `kill %1` to terminate the process.

 **5. Add endpoint for deleting items**
 Since we are now so skilled in writing endpoints lets go ahead and also create the endpoint for removing a product.
 The only tricky part about removing is that the request might not remove all products in once.
 E.g. If we have 10 Red Hat Fedoras and the request just decreases 3 we should not remove the Shopping Cart item, but instead lower the quantity to 7.